 I am a journalist based in, but not limited to, Dickinson, North Dakota.
-I report for a small but dynamic paper here and do research/social media work (which you can check out here) for NPR’s Diversity Office in Washington.
+I report for a small but dynamic paper covering issues related to crime, local government, health, education and demographics in the Bakken.
+Previously I conducted research and managed social media accounts (which you can check out here) for NPR’s Diversity Office in Washington.

 I came to journalism the old-fashioned way: after two years of traveling, teaching English in the Republic of Georgia, working at a dog daycare, and folding sweaters at a clothing store as a hapless post-grad with a B.A. in International Studies.